gborelli89/VisualEFM.jl/README.md

 ## Water table and smoke visualization techniques

 Many visualization techniques are used in both water channels and wind tunnels.
 These are important tools that helps us to better understand fluid flow.
 This package presents some functions to help us with these visualization techniques.
-It is important to mention that the operations are done on grayscale images, so it is basically a qualitative tool.
+It is important to mention that the operations are done on grayscale images and it is basically a qualitative tool.
 No information on the velocity field is obtained.
 However, the functions are useful in identifying wakes and jets.

 ### Frames extraction